TheBoroer/docker-haproxy-certbot/README.md

 * `PROXY_PROTOCOL_ENABLED` The option to enable or disable accepting proxy protocol (`true` stands for enabled, `false` or anything else for disabled) - default `false`
 * `COOKIES_ENABLED` The option to enable or disable cookie-based sessions (`true` stands for enabled, `false` or anything else for disabled) - default `false`
 * `BACKEND_NAME` The label of the backend - default `http-backend`
-* `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by space - by default it is not set
+* `BACKENDS` The list of `server_ip:server_listening_port` to be load-balanced by HAProxy, separated by a single space - by default it is not set
 * `BACKENDS_PORT` Port to use when `BACKENDS` are specified without port - by default `80`
 * `BACKENDS_MODE` Backends mode - default `http`
 * `BACKEND_HTTP_REUSE` - default `safe`